openstack-attic/identity-api/v3/src/markdown/identity-api-v3-os-federation-ext.md

       If `true`, then each string will be evaluated as a [regular expression](http://docs.python.org/2/library/re.html) search against the
       remote attribute `type`.

-### Trusted Attribute: `/OS-FEDERATION/identity_providers/{idp_id}/trusted_attributes`

-A trusted attributes policy defines which attributes an Identity provider is trusted to issue.
-When a policy is created for a Identity provider, the attributes received in assertions from this provider are automatically filtered.
-In order to maintain backwards compatibility, all attributes are accepted from this provider if no policy is defined.
-If the policy is empty, no attributes are accepted.

-Attributes:

-    - `attributes` (list)

-      A list of trusted attributes.
-Each attribute is specified as a type and an optional set of values.
-A list of zero values denotes that any value should be accepted.

 Identity Provider API
 ---------------------